Clay Harbor: College career

 During his freshman year at Missouri State, Harbor was redshirted.
 The following year, as a redshirt freshman, he played in 11 games, starting two of the eleven at wide receiver.
 He caught six passes for 73 yards in 2006.
 His best game that season was in a win against Southwest Baptist University (of the NAIA), in which he recorded three receptions for 34 yards, including a touchdown.
 He also caught a 31-yard pass against Oklahoma State.

 Harbor switched positions as a redshirt sophomore in 2007, moving from wide receiver to tight end.
 Against Southern Illinois, he caught seven passes for 87 yards.
 He made five receptions for 106 yards against Indiana State University, and he set school records for receptions and yards in a single season as a tight end with 45 receptions and 647 yards.
 Following the season, he earned Associated Press third-team All-America and first-team All-Missouri Valley Football Conference (MVFC) honors.
 As a sophomore, he was named Missouri State's offensive player of the year.

-As a junior, he led the Bears with 40 receptions for 457 yards.
+As a junior, Harbor led the Bears with 40 receptions for 457 yards.
 He earned second-team Associated Press All-America honors after the season.
 By the end of his junior season, he kept his streak alive of 22 consecutive games with a reception.
 Twice he earned Missouri State University Coors Player of the Week in his junior season.
 He also broke the 1,000 career receiving yard mark on his way to receive first-team All-MVFC honors for the second straight year as well as Missouri State's Offensive Player of the Year.

-As a senior, he tallied 59 receptions, which was second-most in the nation among tight ends, with 729 yards.
+As a senior, Harbor tallied 59 receptions, which was second-most in the nation among tight ends, with 729 yards.
 He was first among tight ends in receiving yards per game with 66.3 yards.
 He ended his career as the all-time receptions leader at Missouri State with 150 as well as third in receiving yards with 1,906.
 Following the season, he earned Football Championship Subdivision first-team All-America honors and first-team All-MVFC honors for the third straight year.
 He was also placed on the MVFC All-Silver Anniversary Squad.